atomxu10/NLP-ProbabilityTopicModel/README.md

 For Document 1, the distribution of topics is characterized by 60% for Topic 1, 20% for Topic 2, and 20% for Topic 3.
 Similarly, for Document 2, the distribution of topics is 20% for Topic 1, 70% for Topic 2, and 10% for Topic 3.
 Within each topic, words follow a multinomial distribution, representing the probability distribution of words within the topic.
 In Topic 1, the probability of sampling "gender" is 11%, "harassment" is 5%, and "woman" is 3%.

+### Parameters Fitting
+The parameters set by the user affect the learning process of the model and the final result.
+These parameters are not obtained through data training but are determined by some prior knowledge or experience.
+The value of the parameter usually needs to be adjusted and optimized according to the actual situation.
+The values of these parameters can impact the performance of the LDA model and the generated topic distributions.
+The following are some of the main parameters in the LDA model:

+- Number of Topics (K)
+  It defines the number of topics the user aims to extract from the data.
+Too few topics may lead to information loss, while too many topics could render the model difficult to interpret.
+Hence, choosing an appropriate number of topics is pivotal in determining the model’s quality.

+- Parameter $\alpha$